taufiqqq/Terapi/README.md

 Click https://terapi.vercel.app/ for our submission for CHIPTA2023 hackathon

 The product is just a prototype, as the requirement of hackathon is only a prototype, not fully functioning app <br>
-Only need to continue some modules and the app can be published OpenAI key is also not working right now, because it is quite expensive to subscribe to it RM20/month.
+Only need to continue some modules and the app can be published<br>
+OpenAI key is also not working right now, because it is quite expensive to subscribe to it RM20/month.
 <br><br>
 **********************************************